kuroganegames/EQ-Bench-jp/README.md

 #### Judgemark

-This benchmark is the latest benchmark task in the EQ-Bench pipeline.
-It tests a model's ability to judge creative writing output from a set of pre-generated outputs from 20 test models.
+This is the latest benchmark task in the EQ-Bench pipeline.
+It tests a model's ability to judge creative writing from a set of pre-generated outputs from 20 test models.
 The writing prompts & judging process are the same as those used in the creative writing benchmark.
 Several metrics are aggregated on the judge's performance (correlation with other benchmarks + measures of spread), resulting in a "Judgemark" score.

 #### Launching the New Benchmarks